 When sourcing a technical author, ensure their experience matches your requirements.
-You need to source one who has the right knowledge, background and expertise.
+You need to source a candidate who has the right knowledge, background and expertise.
 At the interview, they should talk through that experience; if not keep searching until you do.

 Productive years as a Technical Writer

 An experienced Technical writer can only be an asset to your team or project.
-The longer their tenure, the broader and more in-depth their experience will be.
+The longer their career in a variety of businesses, the broader and more in-depth their experience will be.
 However, the only way to be confident is to read their CVs carefully.

 Do they use Social Media or have a website?

-Check out LinkedIn for their profile; If you cannot find one or a website describing their experiences, what have they be doing?
+Check out LinkedIn for their profile; If you cannot find it or a website describing their experiences, what have they be doing?

 During the interview, did they communicate?